Credit Reports, Scores & Alerts

 How is my Equifax Score calculated?

 Your Equifax Score is calculated based on the information held in your credit report at a given point in time.
-It is a number between 0-1200 and in simple terms, the higher your Equifax Score, the better your credit profile and the more likely you are to be accepted for credit.
+It is a number between 0-1200 and in simple terms, a higher credit score is considered better as it indicates lower risk.
+Your Equifax Score is dynamic and will change as information is added to and deleted from your credit report.

 If you've got a low Equifax Score, your credit applications may only be approved by lenders that charge a much higher interest rate or you may have difficulty gaining access to credit at all.